CareerBuilder | March 12, 2020

 2. Look for contract work and opportunities fueled by the gig-economy

 There are many employers that want to use or already utilize remote workforces on a contract basis.
 From freelance designers to consultants, consider how your skills might be useful to organizations in a temporary capacity or for remote, one-off projects.
-Use job boards to filter positions by remote opportunities, and/or temporary or contract work, to find open roles.
+Search gig work positions, and/or temporary or contract work, to find open roles.
 As more people work from home, and the rhythm of everyday life is interrupted, services like food and grocery delivery, and using rideshare companies, will only increase.

 3. Your skills could translate to salaried positions that may allow for work from home – and ultimately progress your career